MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-your-Teams-app-test-tool.md

 ### Customize Teams context

 The config file allows you to customize Teams context information such as chats, teams, and users.
-It provides mockup data for testing Bot Framework APIs or bot builder SDK methods like TeamsInfo.getTeamMembers.
+It provides mockup data for testing Bot Framework APIs or bot builder SDK methods like `TeamsInfo.getTeamMembers`.
 If your bot code uses these APIs, you can modify this file to alter the API response.

 **Default config**